 This is sort of a double-edged sword, honestly.
 Granted, the warm weather naturally makes people show more skin.
 PDA is normally not frowned upon, unless it gets too steamy.
 But going topless, for instance, is a no-no.

 São Paulo hosts the largest LGBT pride in the world, yet folks from within the community still have to deal with a lot of prejudice and even violence, especially in smaller towns.
-The fact remains that Brazil is a predominantly religious country, where challenging tradition is usually not welcome.
+The fact remains that Brazil is a predominantly religious country, where challenging tradition is not usually well received.

 “Everyone listens to Samba and Bossa Nova”

-Samba is our classical music, as it were.
-Most folks are familiar with the standards, but few artists record new Samba songs today.
-That means you won’t hear Samba very often on commercial radio.
+Samba and Bossa Nova are our classical music, as it were.
+Most folks are familiar with the standards, but few acts record new samba songs today.
+That means you won’t hear these genres very often on commercial radio.

 “Everyone loves and plays soccer”

 I don’t, but I won’t speak for myself here.
 Soccer is indeed a national passion.
 Boys — and increasingly, girls — play at dirt fields from an early age, dreaming of becoming soccer stars.

 Although volleyball, swimming, and more or less organized beach sports are huge as well, they have nothing on soccer when it comes down to it.